quantinuum-dev/documentation-ui/documentation-ui/src/custom/docs/components/gdpr/README.md

 1. Expand the `CookieCategories` object in the configuration file with the new category details.
 2. Update the `CookieCategoryName` enum in the types file accordingly.

-> **Important:** When adding new cookies or modifying existing ones, remember to increment `COOKIES_CONSENT_VERSION` to prompt existing users to review the updated cookie policy.
+> **Important:** When adding new cookies or modifying existing ones, remember to increment `COOKIES_CONSENT_VERSION` to prompt existing users to review the updated cookie notice.

 ## Usage